Note: Flame and Blaze plan users are billed monthly on a per-project basis.

 How do I know which plan is right for me?

 Our Flame plan is designed for early-stage startups and small- production apps looking for a predictable, low price but with more capacity than our free-tier offers for the Realtime Database, Storage, or Hosting resources.
-Like the Spark plan, neither Test Lab nor paid Google Cloud Platform is available.
+Like the Spark plan, Google Cloud Platform is not available on the Flame plan.
 Exceeding your plan resources in any month will cause your app to be shut off for the remainder of that month.

-Our Blaze plan is designed for large-scale production apps, apps that cannot accept downtime for exceeding plan limits, or customers who want to use our Test Lab feature.
+Our Blaze plan is designed for large-scale production apps and apps that cannot accept downtime for exceeding plan limits.
 The Blaze plan also allows you to extend your app with paid Google Cloud Platform features.
-You pay only for the resources you consume, allowing you to scale with demand, and always guaranteeing you the best price.
+You pay only for the resources that you consume, allowing you to scale with demand.
 We strive to make our Blaze plan prices competitive with industry-leading cloud providers.